timofeymukha/libWallModelledLES/README.md

   For some inspiration on unstructured meshing strategies see (Mukha, Johansson & Liefvendahl, in ECFD 7, Glasgow, UK, 2018).
 - In regions where the TBL is attached, set *h* to be the distance to the second consecutive off-the wall cell centre.
 In other regions, use *h=0*, i.e. sample from the wall-adjacent cell.
 - Use a mildly diffusive numerical scheme, e.g. LUST.
-Tips regading what other schemes worked well are welcome :).
+Tips regarding what other schemes worked well are welcome :).
 - The WALE model is a good first choice for SGS modelling.
 - If your simulation crashes because of the wall model (you can usually see that in the log), make sure you have a good initial condition.
 - If your simulation crashed anyway, use *h =0*, this is pretty much guaranteed to be stable.